spider-themes/eazydocs/readme.txt

 New: Opt-In v.2.0
 New: Drag-n-drop ordering and nesting
 New: Docs, Single Doc and Doc Search Form Elementor widgets added
+New: Show excerpt on the Doc single page
+Fixed: Left and Right sidebar was not showing on mobile devices
 Tweaked: Dark mode colors improved
-Fixed: Left and Right sidebar was not showing on mobile devices
+Tweaked: Assets loading improved (dependency added)

 = v1.3.7 (12 November 2022) =
 Tweaked: Compatibility with any themes improved